 5. Bachelor’s Degree in Psychology

-In many of these fields, the desire for candidates with diverse backgrounds may make your bachelor’s degree in psychology a particularly valuable asset, one that can even offer some advantages as you compete against candidates with degrees in more traditional fields.
+In many of these fields, the desire for candidates with diverse backgrounds may make your bachelor’s degree in psychology a particularly valuable asset and can earn you a six figure salary.
+It can even offer some advantages as you compete against candidates with degrees in more traditional fields.

 6. Bachelor’s Degree in Human Resources Management

 If this sounds like a lot, take comfort in knowing you will typically be compensated handsomely for fulfilling this extremely wide range of responsibilities.
-And once again, it only takes a bachelor’s degree in HR or a related field to get started.
+And once again, it only takes a bachelor’s degree in HR or a related field to get jobs that pay six figures.

 7. Bachelor’s Degree in Computer Science

-For instance, a bachelor’s degree is the educational threshold for those who wish to work as Computer Hardware Engineers.
-According to the Bureau of Labor Services, these professionals earned a Median Pay of $119,560 in 2020.
-Growth in this specific area is extremely modest, with a 2% projected rate between now and 2030.
+For instance, a bachelor’s degree can get you work as a Computer Hardware Engineer.
+According to the Bureau of Labor Services, these professionals earned a Median Pay of $128,170 in 2021.
+Growth in this specific area is extremely modest.
+Employment growth is projected at 5% between now and 2030.
 But this is just one of countless well-paying roles that you’ll qualify for immediately upon earning an undergraduate degree in computer science.